Favicon HTML Code

 Adding a favicon to a website requires just a few lines of HTML in your page's <head> section.
-This guide covers everything from the basic one-line method to the complete multi-format setup used by modern websites.
+This guide covers the basic link rel="icon" tag plus the complete multi-format setup used by modern websites.

 The simplest way to add a favicon is to place a favicon.ico file in your website's root directory.
 Most browsers will automatically find it at yoursite.com/favicon.ico without any HTML needed.
 But for the best compatibility, add this line inside your <head> tag: